mattias-p/netbase/README.md

   responses.
 * Without changing the public interface of Zonemaster::Engine::Packet, replace its implementation with Netbase.
+* Make a benchmark without translation of response representations.

+#### Stage 3: Native questions

+Make Zonemaster Engine use Netbase's native question representation.

+* Refactgor Zonemaster::Engine::Nameserver::query and all its callers to use Netbase::Question in the interface.
-Make a benchmark of the performance difference between making queries with ldns and trust_dns without penalization.
+* Make a benchmark without translation of question representations.

-#### Stage 3: Caching
+#### Stage 4: Caching

-At this stage we replace the caching code with a compiled version.
+Replace the caching code with a compiled version.

 * Without changing the public interface of Zonemaster::Engine::Nameserver and Zonemaster::Engine::Nameserver::Cache, replace their implementations to use Netbase::Cache instead.

-Make a benchmark of the performance difference between the pure Perl and compiled implementations of the cache.
+* Make a benchmark with a compiled cache implementation.

-#### Stage 4: AXFR
+#### Stage 5: Include AXFR request in cache

-At this stage we replace the querying of AXFR requests to use trust_dns instead of ldns.
+Replace the querying of AXFR requests to use trust_dns instead of ldns.

+* Update Netbase to be able to cache AXFR requests in a clean way does not interfere with the Zonemaster Engine analysis.
 * Update Zonemaster::Engine::Nameserver::axfr to use Netbase::Cache instead of
   Zonemaster::LDNS.

-This stage is not about performance and should not affect it much, but why not make a benchmark of it anyway?

-#### Stage 5: Cleaning up
+#### Stage 6: Cleaning up

-At this stage we make Zonemaster Engine independent of Zonemaster LDNS.
+Make Zonemaster Engine independent of Zonemaster LDNS.

-Remove Zonemaster LDNS as a dependency from Zonemaster Engine.
+* Remove Zonemaster LDNS as a dependency from Zonemaster Engine.

+#### Bonus stage: Concurrent queries

+Implement concurrent querying of multiple servers using the same question.

+* Update the Rust networking, cache and FFI layers to handle multiple servers concurrently.
+* Update Zonemaster::Engine::Nameserver::query to take multiple server addresses and return a hash mapping server addresses to responses.
+(Or maybe add this as a new method?)
+* Update all callers of Zonemaster::Engine::Nameserver::query to submit all servers in a single call.
+* Make a benchmark with concurrent queries.

 ## Status